 To change the color of tasks or projects on a calendar:

-- Hover over a layer’s title in the left-hand panel.
+- Right-click layer’s title in the left-hand panel.

 - Select a color from the panel.

 Tasks or projects on the calendar immediately change color ().